eddiedunn/rustash/USER_GUIDE.md

 ### Placeholders
 Snippet content can contain dynamic placeholders using `{{variable_name}}` syntax.
 These are replaced with values when you use the `rustash use` command.

+**Security Consideration**: Be cautious when using placeholders in commands, especially with untrusted input, as they could be used for command injection if the resulting command is executed in a shell.

 **Example:**
 Snippet Content: `ssh {{user}}@{{host}}`
 Command: `rustash use 2 --var user=admin --var host=server1.com`